 Invitation to prayer

 (followed by silence)

 Read by (eg priest)

-Deer energy (Frid Land have received) and

 Response (Eg Lord have mercy/Lord

 hear our prayer/other)

 1. Prayer for the needs of the Church

-1. I layer for the needs of the church
+in rayer for the needs of the charen

 Read by

-2. Dresson for the second

 2. Prayer for the world

 Read by

 3. Prayer for those in need

 Read by

+4. Prover for the local community

 4. Prayer for the local community

 Read by

-·

 Invitation to pray in silence for

 personal intentions

 Read by

+,

 Prayer (eg Hail Mary)

 Concluding prayer (Collect)

 Read by (eg priest)